-MAY 2006 ~ Liberty Manor for Veterans received numerous letters of recommendation.
-Specifically, one offered an endorsement by Ms. Wendy Hellickson, Department of Veterans Affairs in Tampa, addressed to Ms. Anntonette Zeiss, Deputy Chief in Washington, D.C., by stating that “Liberty Manor very quickly demonstrated competency and commitment to serving homeless Veterans.”
+MAY 2006 ~ Liberty Manor for Veterans received letters of recommendation, specifically, one offered an endorsement by Ms. Wendy Hellickson, Department of Veterans Affairs addressed to Anntonette Zeiss, Deputy Chief in Washington, D.C., by stating that “Liberty Manor very quickly demonstrated competency and commitment to serving homeless Veterans.”

-MAY 2006 ~ May 26th feature article “Giving Men Their Dignity”, St. Petersburg Times.
+MAY 26, 2006 ~ May 26th feature article “Giving Men Their Dignity”, St. Petersburg Times.

 NOVEMBER 2006 ~ November 4th feature article “Couple Open House to Homeless Vets”, Tampa Tribune, Northwest Section.

-NOVEMBER 2006 ~ Letter of endorsement from Florida House of Representative, Kevin C. Ambler.
+NOVEMBER 2006 ~ Letter of endorsement from Florida House of Representative, Kevin C. Ambler

-MARCH 2007 – March 16th television special on Tampa’s NBC affiliate, News Channel 8, featuring the Liberty Manor for Veterans initiative and interviews with the Chief Executive Officer and Executive Director of Veteran Affairs for Liberty Manor.
+MARCH 2007 ~ March 16th television special on Tampa’s NBC affiliate, News Channel 8, featuring the Liberty Manor for Veterans initiative and interviews with the Chief Executive Officer and Executive Director of Veteran Affairs for Liberty Manor.

 APRIL 2007 ~ Liberty II, a private transitional facility for Liberty Manor was acquired.
 Liberty II is located at 9806 Myrtle Street, Tampa, Florida.
 The first day of operation, April 23rd, Liberty II was at full capacity, serving honorable discharged Veterans.